It is normal to wake up with crusty eyes in the morning. There could be a few reasons behind your crusty eyes.

 Therefore, there may not be any cause for concern.
 Your eye crust could just be a normal bodily function.

 Pink eye can also be a cause of crusty eyes in the morning.

-Pink eye, also known as conjunctivitis, refers to an infection or the inflammation of the membrane (the conjunctiva) that lines your eyelid and covers the whites of your eye.4 If blood vessels in the conjunctiva become inflamed, they will cause your eyes to look red or pink.
-Hence the name: pink eye.
+If blood vessels in the conjunctiva become inflamed, they will cause your eyes to look red or pink.
+Hence, the name: pink eye.